mupezzuol/java-design-patterns/README.md

 # Java - Design Patterns

-Project that implements some design patterns using Java.
+Project that implements some design patterns using Java 13.